The villages of Pennard and Southgate

 Spacious & Flexible living on The Gower Coast.
-At a glance: *We accommodate up to 14 in 6 bedrooms *3 ensuites & 2 family bathrooms *separate linked cottage annex *Dog friendly *log burner *large garden *5 mins from coastal path *discount for smaller groups
+At a glance: *We accommodate from 2 – 14 in up to 6 bedrooms *3 ensuites & 2 family bathrooms *separate linked cottage annex *Dog friendly *log burner *large garden *5 mins from coastal path *discount for smaller groups.

 Three Cliff Bay is one of the most photographed areas of Gower and is also commonly known as Three Cliffs.

 This is where it gets really exciting.
 A wooded valley with a fresh water river (Pennard Pill) meandering through a vast open space surrounded by sand dunes and limestone features before flowing into the sea.
 Great.